OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

     - Press the save button
     - Metamask should now have an Ganache testnet account holding ETH

-3. Launch the frontend
+3. Launch the front-end

-    In another session navigate to `demo-dapp-pet-shop` and run:
+    In another session navigate to `demos/pet-shop` and run:

     ```bash
     yarn start